jrmdev/Tools/ttmgr/README.md

 ttmgr> exit
 Quitting.
 ```
+At this point, any direct connection that your system wants to make to accounts.google.com:443 will be transparently relayed to a localport, then forwarded to the specified proxy and finally routed to its real destination.

 The tunnel stays alive even after ttmgr was quit.
 After your work is finished, you can terminate your tunnel like this: